octobercms/docs/2.x/markup/function-abort.md

 # abort()

-The `abort()` function aborts the successful request path by changing the response code and output.
+The `abort()` function aborts the successful request path by changing the response code and contents.
 This is useful for setting a custom HTTP code, redirecting to another location or displaying the 404 page when a record is not found.

 ```twig
 {% if record.notFound %}